ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-26-delete-data-on-sql-server-heap-table-did-you-know.md

 On the same documentation page we can read the following:

-<blockquote>To delete rows in a heap and deallocate pages, use one of the following methods.
+> To delete rows in a heap and deallocate pages, use one of the following methods.

 * Specify the TABLOCK hint in the DELETE statement.
 Using the TABLOCK hint causes the delete operation to take an exclusive lock on the table instead of a row or page lock.
 This allows the pages to be deallocated.
 For more information about the TABLOCK hint, see Table Hints (Transact-SQL).
 * Use TRUNCATE TABLE if all rows are to be deleted from the table.
 * Create a clustered index on the heap before deleting the rows.
 You can drop the clustered index after the rows are deleted.
 This method is more time consuming than the previous methods and uses more temporary resources.